 With billions of individual pages on the web providing information on almost every conceivable topic, we should have the ability to collect facts that answer almost every conceivable question.

 In an effort to jointly address both problems, herein we are organizing the 3rd instalment of the Fact Extraction and VERification (FEVER) workshop (following up on the 2019 and 2018 workshops) to promoting research in these areas.

 We invite long and short papers on all topics related to fact extraction and verification, including:

 Long/short papers should consist of eight/four pages of content plus unlimited pages for bibliography.
-Submissions must be in PDF format, anonymized for review, and follow the EMNLP 2018 two-column format, using the LaTeX style files or Word templates to be provided on the official EMNLP 2018 website.
+Submissions must be in PDF format, anonymized for review, and follow the ACL 2020 two-column format, using the LaTeX style files or Word templates or the Overleaf template from the official ACL website.